Armed & Delirious: Plot

 Armed & Delirious tells a surrealist story about the Crotony family, who torture animals.
 The family is targeted by the Great Rabbit, one of their escaped captives, who kidnaps them and steals Granny Crotony's cookbook.
 Granny then seeks to defeat the Great Rabbit, rescue her family and retrieve her cookbook.

 Development

 Armed & Delirious was developed by Makh-Shevet Development and, in the United States, published by Sir-Tech Software.
 It features pre-rendered backgrounds, and was shipped on five CD-ROMs.
 The game was showcased at E3 1997.

 Reception

 The website Game Revolution rated the game an overall 3.5 out of a possible 5.

 While Computer Gaming World's Barry Brenesal enjoyed the graphics in Armed & Delirious, he found its characters "despicable", its comedy lacking and its puzzles "obtuse".
-Colin Williamson concurred in PC Gamer US, praising the graphics and lambasting the puzzles: he argued that the game "looks and plays like it was designed by a malicious Marcel Duchamp."
+Colin Williamson concurred in PC Gamer US, praising the graphics and lambasting the puzzles: he argued that the game "looks and plays like it was designed by a malicious Marcel Duchamp".
 Conversely, Tim Royal of Computer Games Strategy Plus offered the game a positive review.
-He wrote, "For those folks decrying that the commercialization of gaming has destroyed ingenuity and creativity, this oasis is definitely not a mirage."
+He wrote that "for those folks decrying that the commercialization of gaming has destroyed ingenuity and creativity, this oasis is definitely not a mirage".